 Don't overlook carafe size as it can be annoying to be under/over ‘carafe-d'.
 You will find either 4, 10, or 14 cup carafes; 12, being the most popular.

 In case you didn’t know, the “carafe” is the pot or container the coffee drips down in to.
 It is better to have a machine with a larger carafe as you don't HAVE to fill it up.
 Some will brew into a glass carafe, but ideally yours will be brewing into a thermal coffee pot.
 We explain this a little more below.

 Some drip coffee makers can be programmed to turn on and off at certain times, remain hot for so long before shutting off, and more.
 These functions can be handy if you’re the kind of person who likes to wake up to the smell of coffee, or who doesn’t want to be bothered to brew a cup in the morning.
 You just want the coffee to happen.
 We get it.
 We are not all morning people.

-Most coffee makers can be programmed to turn on at a certain time.
+Most coffee machines can be programmed to turn on at a certain time.
 However, some of them brew extremely quickly and don’t need this feature.
 Determine whether or not you’d like this feature, and put it on your list of wants.

 Ability to Pause Mid-Brew (to steal a quick cup)

 Some brewers are able to be paused mid-brew, allowing you to pour a cup before it’s finished.
 If you’re the kind of person who needs their coffee ASAP, you may want to add this to your wish list.
 We’ve looked at a few that do this.